 Apparently, everyone working at Parker’s Janesville plant received one of these pens; Henry Ahrbecker, who got this one, was a 64-year-old part-time custodian.

 Priority AA-1 was the highest procurement priority, used by the U.S. government to purchase parts and supplies for critical projects such as the Manhattan Project.
-Parker copyrighted the phrase “Priority AA-1” on June 20, 1945, possibly after someone questioned the company’s use of the term, so that its advertising could continue to say “under Priority AA-1 orders” even though those orders did not come from the government.
+Parker registered copyright for this ad, containing the phrase “Priority AA-1” on June 20, 1945 (Catalog of Copyright Entries, New Series.
+Vol. 40 No. 1 Pg.
+167, Library of Congress Copyright Office, 1945.
+Registration number KK 33131).

 This information came from Colonel John A. Hauck, U.S. Army (Retired), who as a staff sergeant was a divisional clerk in the Army’s 7th Infantry Division while the division was deployed to retake and hold the Aleutian Islands of Attu and Kiska.

 Morrison used the “Air Corps” name throughout the war despite the fact that the U.S. Army Air Corps had in June 1941 been officially renamed the U.S. Army Air Forces.